higorasilverio/pokemon-tcg-app/README.md

 5. Run `npm run dev` to run the project in development mode or `npm run build` and `npm run start` to run the final build;
 6. In your internet browser, access `http://localhost:3000/` to interact with the application.

+### Unit Test

+With the project on your machine and with the dependencies installed, run `npm run test` to check the unit tests.

+### e2e Test

+With the project on your machine and with the dependencies installed, run `npm run build` and `npm run start`.

+On other terminal, run `npm run cypress`, to check the e2e tests.

 ### Deploy

 This project is deployed with [Vercel](https://vercel.com/), available [here](https://pokemon-tcg-app-alpha.vercel.app/).